Blood, Fresh & Dried

 Laundry Tips for Diapers

 Do you hate dunking diapers in the toilet?
 There is now a new invention called the Little Squirt which eliminated this dreaded task.
 It is is powerful sprayer that attaches to the water supply for your toilet.
 Instead of dunking, you simply spray the contents of the diaper into the toilet.
 More information and a picture is available at http://www.laundry-alternative.com/washing.html.

 As a general rule, down items should be cleaned twice a year- once before you start wearing them, and before you put them away after the winter season.
 Down can be washed or dry-cleaned, read your care label for instructions.
 You’re better off taking large items that require a lot of washer and dryer space (i.e. comforters) to the laundromat, which has larger machines.
 Be careful not to tumble dry down items at a temperature greater than 140F, or water-resistant shell fabrics can slow drying.

-Odd & Oversized Items:
+Laundry Tips for Odd & Oversized Items:

 Old stuffed animals can be salvaged.
 Place stuffed animals in a pillowcase, tie a knot in the case, and then place the stuffed animals in your wash machine on gentle or permanent press.
 You can even dry them.
 For best results, machine dry animals for about 20 minutes and then let air dry.
 Your child’s favorite stuffed toy may look like new.

 To clean baseball caps without destroying their shape, place them on the top rack of the dishwasher and run through a complete cycle. * Large items such as bedspreads, comforters and king size blankets should be washed alone or laundered and dried in oversized machines, which are available in most laundromats.